Jerome3590/aws-lambda-r-setup/README.md

 [Reference 8: Van Andel Research Institute: lambdaR](https://github.com/VanAndelInstitute/lambdaR)

-lambda-build.sh is the latest compilation of all research to date.
+lambda-build.txt is the latest compilation of all research to date.

 Using R with a Python handler (handler.py)